List of Predator (franchise) characters: Taabe

 Taabe (Dakota Beavers) is the older brother of Naru who is looked up to by the Comanche tribe and supports his sister's endeavors.

 In August 2022, Bennett Taylor confirmed that the script for Prey revealed Billy Sole, a Native American tracker and scout portrayed by Sonny Landham in the original Predator (1987), to be a reincarnation of Taabe, reframing his "last stand" with that film's Predator as being due to subconscious memories of a past life.

-'Feral' Predator
+'Feral' Predator / Mupitsl

-The "Feral" Predator (Dane DiLiegro) is an aggressive and somewhat primitive Predator who travels to Earth looking for a worthy prey.
+The "Feral" Predator (Dane DiLiegro) is an aggressive and somewhat primitive Predator who travels to Earth looking for a worthy prey, who is dubbed a Mupitsl by Naru after the Comanche demon of legend.
 Unlike his future brethren, this one wears a skull helmet and hunts other carnivores as well as humans.